 A physiatrist is a doctor who specializes in diagnosing and treating patients who have physical impairments and/or disabilities related to cancer or cancer therapy.
 The physiatrist’s goal is to improve patient quality of life and function.
 Physiatrists prescribe treatments for patients with musculoskeletal disorders, neuropathy (damage to the nervous system), spinal cord injuries, brain injuries, bowel and bladder dysfunction, amputation, osteoporosis, and lymphedema (a chronic swelling of a limb due to the removal of lymph nodes).
 Treatments may include physical or occupational therapy, assistive devices, and medications.

-Memorial Sloan Kettering’s Clinical Genetics Service includes counselors who are specially trained to help patients and their families understand their genetic risk factors for certain types of cancer.
+MSK’s Clinical Genetics Service includes counselors who are specially trained to help patients and their families understand their genetic risk factors for certain types of cancer.
 Genetic counselors can help interpret the results of genetic screening tests and information from personal or family histories.
 They also make referrals to psychologists and other counselors trained to help patients cope with the challenges that may arise from genetic testing.
 Learn more about the Clinical Genetics Service.

 Oncology Social Worker